 A third of the EUR 69.5 million in costs have been raised from donations.
 The City of Hamburg has invested around EUR 20 million while the Werner Otto Foundation and Dr. Michael Otto footed EUR 11.6 million in costs.
 Clergymen of different religious denominations blessed the pediatric hospital during the festive opening ceremony attended by several hundred invited guests including Olaf Scholz, Mayor of Hamburg, Katharina Fegebank, Senator for Science, several philanthropists, donors, supporters and staff.
 Scholz said: “The new children’s hospital has been designed from a children’s perspective.
 This building gives them a feeling of safety and courage to live.
 The wishes and experiences of children have gone straight into the development.
 I am very impressed.
 At the same time, the children’s UKE provides ideal conditions for the latest, state-of-the-art medicine.”

 Cutting-edge medical technology

-Pleasant rooms with pantries and seating for children and their parents have been provided.
-The new hospital also has nice playrooms for children and youths of all ages and their siblings.
+Pleasant rooms with seating for children and their parents have been provided as well as playrooms for children and youths of all ages and their siblings.